memeglow8/jokearmy/README.md

-# JokeCon Telegram Bot
+# JokeCoin Telegram Bot

-A Telegram bot for managing the JokeCon ($JKC) community group on Solana.
+A Telegram bot for managing the JokeCoin ($JKC) community group on Solana.

 ## Features